Stephen Angulalik: Career

 In 1928, when new laws forced the closure of both posts, Angulalik continued as an independent trader, supplied by Canalaska.
 When Pedersen sold his company to the HBC, the sale included a provision for the HBC in Cambridge Bay to continue supplying trade goods to Angulalik.
 In 1929, Angulalik sailed to Herschel Island and purchased a schooner, the "Tudlik", from Canalaska, using the "Tudlik" during his career to transport goods from Cambridge Bay or Herschel Island to his trading post.

 Angulalik's trade partners included distant Copper Inuit bands such as the Hanningajurmiut of Garry Lake (Hanningajuq, meaning "sideways" or "crooked").
 The Hanningajurmiut were called the Ualininmiut ("people from area of which the sun follows east to west") by their Caribou Inuit neighbors of the north, the Utkusiksalinmiut.
 He also traded with the Illuilirmiut of Illuiliq from Adelaide Peninsula.
 As these Inuit were located between Angulalik's Perry River post and the Gjoa Haven HBC post, Angulalik set up an outpost closer to them at Sherman Inlet to secure their business.
 It was run by Angulalik's adopted son, George Oakoak, from 1948 to 1955.

 Angulalik's trading ventures were successful despite the fact that he was unable to speak or write English.
 He either got help from other people or copied the words from the boxes that he received.
 This, according to at least one source, led to him ordering such things as "5 cases of This Side Up".

 A crisis event occurred in Angulalik's life New Year's Eve 1956, when he stabbed the man Otoetok, in self-defense.
 While Otoetok’s wounds were minor, leaving them untended resulted in his painful death on January 4, 1957, leading Angulalik to sell his Perry River trading operations to the HBC the same year.
 Judge John Sissons presided over the murder trial in Cambridge Bay and Angulalik was acquitted.
 He returned to the Perry River post and worked with the new young manager, Red Pedersen, who became a lifelong friend.
 Angulalik stayed there until post closure in 1967.

 Personal life

 There were no taboos against polygamy amongst the Ahiarmiut.
 By October 1937, Angulalik had two wives and the three of them were pictured in Life Magazine.
 Angulalik's first wife was named Kuptana; she died in 1939.
 His second wife was Koloahok; she died in 1938.
 No longer a polygamist, Angulalik was baptised "Stephen" in 1938, according to Royal Canadian Mounted Police Sergeant Henry Larsen.
 In 1941, Angulalik married Mabel Ekvana, about age 16, with whom he raised 11 children.

 In 1967, Angulalik and Ekvana moved to Cambridge Bay, sent their children to the local school, and spent most of the year in a settled existence, but every summer, they returned to Perry River.
 Unlike other adults, Angulalik could neither read or write Inuktitut.
 He enjoyed photography, however, owning cameras and photographic equipment.
-His photos are part of a collection at the heritage center in Yellowknife.
+His photos are part of a collection at the Canadian Museum of History Ottawa.